ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 specifications of Roughtime, the version number 3000600613 SHOULD be used.

-The value of "publicKeyType" MUST be a string indicating the signature scheme used by the server.
-The value for servers supporting version 1 of Roughtime MUST be "ed25519".
+The value of "publicKeyType" is string indicating the signature scheme used by the server.
+The value for servers supporting version 1 of Roughtime is "ed25519".

-The value of "publicKey" MUST be a base64-encoded {{!RFC4648}} string representing the long-term public key of the server in a format consistent with the value of "publicKeyType".
+The value of "publicKey" is a base64-encoded {{!RFC4648}} string representing the long-term public key of the server in a format consistent with the value of "publicKeyType".

-The value of "addresses" MUST be a list of address objects.
-An address object MUST contain the keys "protocol" and "address".
-The value of "protocol" MUST be either "tcp" or "udp", indicating the transport mode to use.
-The value of "address" MUST be string indicating a host and a port number, separated by a colon character, for example "roughtime.example.com:2002".
-The host part SHALL be either an IPv4 address, an IPv6 address, or a fully qualified domain name (FQDN).
+The value of "addresses" is a list of address objects.
+An address object contains the keys "protocol" and "address".
+The value of "protocol" is either "tcp" or "udp", indicating the transport mode to use.
+The value of "address" is string indicating a host and a port number, separated by a colon character, for example "roughtime.example.com:2002".
+The host part is either an IPv4 address, an IPv6 address, or a fully qualified domain name (FQDN).
 IPv4 addresses MUST be in dotted decimal notation.
 IPv6 addresses MUST conform to the "Text Representation of Addresses" {{!RFC4291}} and MUST NOT include zone identifiers {{!RFC9844}}.
 The port part SHALL be a decimal integer representing a valid port number, i.e. in the range